I hope you enjoy!

 Fort nodded.
 “Yes, sir.”
 He shoved three strips of bacon in his mouth from the plate Ma put before him.
 He loved her for loading the plate high with eggs, hash browns, and a fist full of bacon.

 “I've been speaking with your mother about it.
-Bitsy and I don't want her feeling like we're abandoning her—”
+Bitsy and I don't want your ma feeling like we're abandoning her—”

 “And I don't,” Ma said.
-Fort didn't have to look to know she rolled her eyes.
+Fort didn't have to look to know she had rolled her eyes.
 Her tone said it all.
+“You all were here for me after my parents died.
+Helped me keep this place going.
+I will never be able to express my gratitude for that, but Paul and I can manage this.”

 “As I was saying before I was interrupted, we don't want her to feel abandoned, but we're gonna move to Florida six months out of the year.
-Starting this winter.”
+Starting this year.”

-Saira reached across the table and took Tinsdale's hand.
+Saira reached across the table and took Tinsdales’ hand.
 “You'll be back every summer, Uncle Roy.
 I can't see why you and Aunt Bitsy haven't done it sooner.
-I'll miss you both, but that just means the six months I have you here will be all the more sweeter.”
+I'll miss you both, but that just means the six months I have you here will be all the sweeter.”

 Tinsdale patted her hand, his eyes glassy.